metrorailings/OwlBlog/content/posts/week-6-circa-picks.md

 **Tennessee covers if**
 they repeat the same strategy that was so resoundingly successful for them last year against this Buffalo squad
 \- AND -
-Buffalo comes out flat after an emotional win against a Kansas City team that stomped them in the playoffs last year.
+Buffalo comes out flat after an emotional win against a Kansas City team that stomped them in the playoffs last year
+\- AND -
+Tennessee comes out hot in a primetime showing against a Buffalo team people are crowning as the kings of the AFC.